-In August 2020, the FASB issued ASU No. 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06").
+In August 2020, the FASB issued ASU No. 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)" ("ASU 2020-06").
 ASU 2020-06 was issued to reduce the complexity associated with accounting for certain financial instruments with characteristics of liabilities and equity.
-The guidance is to be applied using either a modified retrospective or a fully retrospective method.
+The guidance may be applied using either a modified retrospective or a fully retrospective method.
 ASU 2020-06 is effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
-The Company will adopt ASU 2020-06 effective January 1, 2022.
-The adoption of ASU 2020-06 is not expected to have a material impact on the Company's consolidated financial statements or disclosures.
+The Company adopted ASU 2020-06 effective January 1, 2022.
+The adoption and implementation of this ASU did not have a material impact on the Company's financial statements.